jojoji54/mrRubik-privacy/BombSort-privacy-policy.md

 No system can guarantee absolute security.

 ## 13. Intellectual Property
-The game, code, design, trademark, and content of BombSort belong to the owner or licensors.
+The game, code, design, trademark, and content of BomboBits belong to the owner or licensors.
 Unauthorized copying, distribution, or exploitation is prohibited.

 ## 14. Policy Updates
 We may update this document due to legal or technical changes.
-The current version is the one published at BombSort's official privacy policy URL.
+The current version is the one published at BomboBits's official privacy policy URL.

 ## 15. Governing Law
 Unless mandatory law provides otherwise, these terms are governed by Spanish law and subject to the courts of Zaragoza, Spain.